yusufenesaras/TodoList/README.md

 or a similar cloud environment or presented as a Docker image via DockerHub.
 Docker hub image was created and deployed to docker hub. ✔️ <br/>
 Docker link : https://hub.docker.com/repository/docker/835511144/todo_list_demo 🔗
-* Having an authentication structure will be considered a plus. ✔️
+* Having an authentication structure will be considered a plus.
+(JWT-AUTH) ✔️
 * Frontend development on API layer will be considered as a plus.
 React is used. ✔️